Guidelines for confirmation of candidature - higher degree by research

 Probationary candidate to advise Research Services (RS) after consultation with their Supervisory team, of their intention to confirm, at least four weeks prior to their confirmation date to ensure room bookings and required technology is available.

 The Principal supervisor will nominate panel members for the confirmation meeting, and confer with their ADR for advise, regarding suitability of their nominees if required.
 The panel consists of:

-The names and contact details of panel members need to be provided to RS at least three weeks prior to the confirmation date, to ensure arrangements may be finalised.
+The names and contact details of panel members need to be provided to Research Services, about one month prior to the confirmation date, to ensure arrangements may be finalised appropriately.